humzaashraf1/RNASeq-Analysis-of-Replicative-Aging/README.md

 "java -jar <path to trimmomatic.jar> PE [-threads <threads] [-phred33 | -phred64] [-trimlog <logFile>] >] [-basein <inputBase> | <input 1> <input 2>] [-baseout <outputBase> | <unpaired output 1> <paired output 2> <unpaired output 2> <step 1> ..."

+**Trimmomatic Parameters:**

+ILLUMINACLIP:"$ADAPTER_FILE":2:30:10
+Removes adapter sequences based on the provided adapter file.
+Allows up to 2 mismatches, with trimming occurring if the adapter has a quality score of 30 or above.

+SLIDINGWINDOW:5:20
+Trims bases from the read if the average quality score in a sliding window of 5 bases is below 20.

+MINLEN:50
+Discards reads that are shorter than 50 bases after trimming.

 run_trimmomatic.sh:
 ```bash
 #!/bin/bash